sampsyo/cs6120/content/syllabus.md

 ## Implementation Projects and Design Reviews

-The other half of the course “work” consists of [language implementation projects][project].
+The big part of the course “work” consists of [language implementation projects][project].
 These are all open-ended (to varying degrees) and open-source projects—even when you implement a well-known technique, *how* you approach the design and implementation are up to you and will inevitably end up being unique.
 Each project culminates in an experience report on the [course blog][blog] and an in-class design review.